Programme Overview

 Between modules, Group Projects are undertaken.
 The objective of the project is for the group to develop solutions for some of the challenges that Africa is facing.
 This is an opportunity for participants to work through the scenario planning methodology and put it into practice.
 In addition, candidates are required to develop their own individual projects (in consultation with their mentors), and submit these in a year-end dissertation for peer review.
 Over the years, the range of these Community Projects has been extensive and impactful with a strong focus on the youth.

-Upon completing the Programme, Tutu Fellows return to play active roles in their respective communities, countries and spheres of influence.
+Upon completing the programme, Tutu Fellows return to play active roles in their respective communities, countries and spheres of influence.
 Great value is placed upon becoming a member of an established exclusive and supportive network of Africa’s future leaders – the Tutu Fellows.
 As part of this network of global leaders, all Fellows are expected to attend AFLI alumni events, as well as function as ambassadors for the Fellowship across all segments of society.

 Al Jazeera News has done a four-part documentary series on the Tutu Leadership programme - titled Tutu's Children - that provides additional insights.Tutus Children Al Jazeera